“I never knew black people wash their hair…”

 It also bugs me that people think that because my hair may not look like theirs, it means that I do not take good care of my hair.
 All hair types must be washed and cleansed in order to be clean and prevent clogged pores.
 The beauty of natural, Afro hair is that it simply does not need to be washed every day because it does not get dirty or oily as fast as straighter hair types.

-Perhaps it is due to media that so many people are kept in the shadows about natural hair but maybe we, as a community, are partially to blame as we relax/ texturise our hair so often that when our natural hair starts to grow through, it is regarded as ‘weird’ or ‘uncommon’.
+Perhaps it is due to media that so many people are kept in the shadows about natural hair but maybe we, as a community, are partly to blame as we relax/ texturise our hair so often that when our natural hair starts to grow through, it is regarded as ‘weird’ or ‘uncommon’.
 People have become accustomed to believing that natural hair is ‘nappy’ and ‘unkempt’ – when I was younger, the term that people used often was ‘picky’.
-In actual fact, a lot of Black people do have beautiful, healthy, curly, ‘coily’, kinky, Afro textured hair under the wigs, weaves, extensions and relaxers.
+In actual fact, a lot of Black people do have beautiful, healthy, curly, ‘coily’, kinky, Afro-textured hair under the wigs, weaves, extensions and relaxers.
 Unfortunately, there is still this “good hair/bad hair” stigma which perpetuates that only a loose curl or hair that is closer to straight hair is beautiful.
 Hair shaming is not cool guys!
 Instead, I like to go with the notion that ‘good hair’ is healthy hair regardless of hair texture or curl pattern.

 Even in the workplace, natural hair is still regarded as unprofessional… but why?